-A portion of the net proceeds of the bond refunding \$183,922 from the issuance of the federally taxable bonds were used to purchase U.S. government securities, which were placed in an irrevocable escrow fund to be used for the debt service payments related to the portion of the 2013 bonds which are to be refunded in their entirety on January 15, 2024.
+A portion of the net proceeds of the bond refunding totaling \$183,922 from the issuance of the federally taxable bonds were used to purchase U.S. government securities, which were placed in an irrevocable escrow fund to be used for the debt service payments related to the portion of the 2013 bonds which are to be refunded in their entirety on January 15, 2024.
 The transaction resulted in a present value savings of approximately \$156,990 and cash flow savings of approximately \$214,400.
-As of June 30, 2021, the amount of the 2013 bonds outstanding, which were eliminated from the financial statements as a result of the February 2021 refunding, was \$692,205.
+As of June 30, 2022 and June 30, 2021, the amount of the 2013 bonds outstanding, which were eliminated from the financial statements as a result of the February 2021 refunding, was \$161,135.